aravind452/FLIGHT-TICKET-BOOKING/README.md

 <h3>Operations that can be performed by this system</h3>

 - List Down Flights
-- Search For Flights
+- Search For Flights / Filter Flights
-- Book Tickets
+- Book Tickets (Along With Food/Meal)
+- List Available Seats In The Flight
-- Cancel Tickets
+- Cancellation Tickets
 - Summary Of Tickets
-- Filter Flights